Human rights in Sweden

-Human rights in Sweden are largely protected in their Constitution and ratified international law.
+Human rights in Sweden are largely protected in the country's constitution and ratified international law.
 The three Constitutional acts concerning human rights are Chapter 2 of the Instrument of Government, Regeringsformen, the Freedom of the Press Act, Tryckfrihetsförordningen (1949) and Fundamental Law on Freedom of Expression, Yttrandefrihetsgrundlagen (1991).
 Additionally, the European Convention on Human Rights has been incorporated into Swedish domestic law since 1995.

 Sweden regards itself as a global leader in protecting and advocating human rights.
 According to the Ministry of Foreign Affairs, their position on human rights is strongly linked to democracy and the rule of law.
 In May 2018 an independent human rights expert of the United Nations, Obiora C. Okafor, praised Sweden's contribution to human rights internationally due to its financial support to international organisations and promoting human rights.
 Sweden has been regarded for its soft power diplomacy in promoting new human rights norms and challenging the international state of affairs.

 Sweden is not exempt however from domestic human rights breaches.
-Key areas for severe concerns include equality before the law, discrimination, race and social issues, the peaceful enjoyment of property and protection of asylum seekers.
+Key concerns include equality before the law, discrimination, race and social issues, the peaceful enjoyment of property and protection of asylum seekers.